1958 Speedway National League

 The 1958 National League was the 24th season and the thirteenth post-war season of the highest tier of motorcycle speedway in Great Britain.

 Summary

-Bradford Tudors who had dropped out at the start of the previous season only to return in mid-season, had dropped out again along with the bottom side Rayleigh Rockets.
-Poole Pirates returned after a one-year absence.
+Bradford Tudors who had dropped out at the start of the previous season only to return in mid-season, had dropped out again.
+Promoter Vic Gooden moved the entire promotion and team of Rayleigh Rockets to Poole Pirates.

 Wimbledon Dons won their fourth title in five years.